Rules and Procedures

 B. Rights and Obligations

-- To be eligible for graduate assistantship, a student shall take a minimum of 6 credits and a maximum of 9 credits in the fall and spring semesters and a minimum of 3 credits and a maximum of 6 credits in summer.
-Students who are left with one course to graduate may be granted assistantship.
+- To be eligible for graduate assistantship, the student shall take a minimum of 6 credits and a maximum of 9 credits in the fall and spring semesters and a minimum of 3 credits and a maximum of 6 credits in summer.
+Students taking 6 credits + thesis (total of 12 credits) are also eligible, but this is a privilege to be enjoyed for one semester only, tied to writing the thesis, and cannot be extended to another semester.
+Students who are left with one course to graduate and students registered for 12 credits in their last semester may be granted assistantship.

 - Students with the status of special undergraduate and students on probation are not eligible for graduate assistantship.

 - Graduate students granted full assistantship (100%) are entitled to 100% tuition waiver.
 In return, the student is required to provide 20 working hours per week.

 - For partial assistantship grants, the percentage of tuition waiver and the number of weekly work hours are prorated.

 - Graduate assistants are not entitled to the benefits granted to university faculty and staff members according to the Personnel Policy.

 - The tuition waiver does not cover any repeated course, irrespective of the reason for repeating it, including withdrawal.

 - Only graduate courses are covered by the assistantship tuition waiver.

 - Undergraduate courses taken as pre-requisite, remedial or complementary courses are not, except in cases to be approved by the department/school.